huBioinfo/CytoCommunity/README.md

 The example input data to the unsupervised learning mode of CytoCommunity is a KNN graph based on mouse brain MERFISH data, including cell type labels, cell spatial coordinates, edge index, gragh index and node attributes files and an image name list.
 These files can be found in the folder "MERFISH_Brain_KNNgraph_Input".

-Running steps in Windows Powershell:
+Running steps in Windows Powershell or Linux Bash shell:

 #### 1. Step0_Construct_KNNgraph.py